deltachat/securejoin/source/new.rst

 by replacing Autocrypt headers.

-With the SecureJoin protocols we aim to increase the costs of active attacks by introducing a second channel and using it to verify the Autocrypt headers transmitted in-band.
+With the SecureJoin protocols we aim to increase the costs of active attacks by introducing a second out-of-band channel and using it to verify the Autocrypt headers transmitted in-band.